SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 How Are Sleep Apnea and TMJ Treated?

 Sleep apnea and TMJ treatment can include mouth guards, medications, and CPAP therapy.
+Treatment plans often depend on the severity of symptoms, the underlying cause of TMJ pain, and whether sleep apnea is mild, moderate, or severe.

 Oral Appliances for Sleep Apnea and TMJ

 Oral devices for sleep apnea typically push out your lower jaw or pull your tongue forward to provide more space for air to move, even if your tissues partially block your airway.
 For TMJ, your dentist fits a mouth guard to make your bite more even, which can lessen how much you clench your jaw at night.
+Custom-fitted oral appliances prescribed by a sleep dentist are generally more effective and comfortable than over-the-counter devices.

 Some people have an easier time sticking with an oral device over a CPAP machine for OSA treatment because they’re quieter and easier to use.
 If you have TMJ, a mouth guard can also protect your teeth from damage during nighttime clenching.